-We process your data on the basis of the Danish Act on Udbetaling Danmark – Public Benefits Administration (Lov om Udbetaling Danmark) and other acts.
+We process your data on the basis of the Danish Act on Udbetaling Danmark (Lov om Udbetaling Danmark) and other acts.

-When we handle your case, we may disclose data about you to other public authorities, foreign authorities and private individuals who by law are entitled to receive the data, or with whom we cooperate.
+When we process your case, we may share your personal data with other public and/or foreign authorities and private individuals who by law are entitled to receive the data, or with whom we cooperate.

-In order to handle your case, we may receive, share and correlate a number of data without asking you:
+To process your case correctly, we may receive, share and correlate some data without asking you:

 - We may obtain financial information from other authorities and unemployment funds if this is necessary to decide your case, and we can ask the municipal authorities to check your salary payments.

 - We may obtain information from other authorities, employers, banks etc. in cases concerning repayments if this is necessary to decide such cases.